 Banks in Singapore are now pitching themselves against large tech firms for IT talent – and not always successfully.
 As we’ve reported over the past few weeks, companies such as Amazon and Grab are increasingly taking on technologists from the finance sector.

 Compensation, however, remains one of banks’ main selling points to technology candidates.
-So how do banking tech salaries in Singapore stack up?
+So how do banking tech salaries in Singapore stack up in 2018?

 We’ve averaged out base salaries from 2018 recruiter pay surveys across 12 mainstream banking tech jobs in Singapore – from analyst to director level – to produce the table below (we also have a newer guide to 2019 salaries in Singapore for banking tech jobs).

 Solution architects, who have sweeping design and implementation responsibilities, earn more than the other functions in three of the four seniority levels (project managers pip them to the top slot at associate rank).
 Cloud engineers are also among the top earners right now as banks increasingly move systems to the cloud and face local shortages of people qualified to work on these projects.